This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 In the case of Jane, her policy covers her for storm, but excludes the cost of removing fallen trees where there is no damage to the insured property.
 As the first tree has fallen in the backyard but not hit any of the property, her insurer will not pay for the cost of the removal.

 With her second tree crashing into her shed, where she had building insurance that covered sheds and outbuildings, she is covered to remove the tree and fix the shed.
-With the tree that fell on her car, as her car is not covered by her home and contents insurance, it is not covered!
+With the tree that fell on her car, her car is not covered by her home and contents insurance!
 Luckily, she has comprehensive car insurance and so she can make a claim on the car insurance.
 Her car will be repaired, but the tree removal costs will be up to her.

 Jane’s neighbour has sent her an angry letter demanding she pay for the removal of the tree, and claiming money for the damage to the gutters!
 Jane’s insurer says she is not liable and to ignore it!
 Jane’s insurer says they will only pay for 50% of the fence, and tells her the neighbour has to pay for the rest!